 Joseph Keawe‘aimoku Kaholokula, Ph.D.

-Dr. Joseph Keawe Kaholokula is Professor and Chair of Native Hawaiian Health in the John A. Burns School of Medicine at the University of Hawaiʻi at Mānoa and a licensed clinical psychologist.
-His research involves developing community-based and culturally relevant health promotion programs to address diabetes and cardiovascular disease inequities in Native Hawaiians and Pacific Islanders using community-based participatory research approaches.
-His research also examines how biological, psychosocial, and sociocultural factors interplay to affect their risk for and management of chronic diseases.
-His work has had an impact on the local, regional, and national levels to bring systemic improvements to health care delivery, clinical outcomes, and policy through community-based research efforts.
-He has a strong commitment to achieving health equity and improving the health of Indigenous communities, which are reflected in his services on the national level as past Chair for the Intervention Research to Improve Native American Health (IRINAH) network and his recent appointment to the National Advisory Council on Minority Health and Health Disparities.
-On a local level, he serves on boards of organizations with a mission to improve population and Native Hawaiian health to include the Queen’s Health Systems and Hawai‘i Public Health Institute.
+Dr. Kaholokula is a tenured Professor and Chair of Native Hawaiian Health in the John A. Burns School of Medicine at the University of Hawaiʻi at Mānoa and a licensed clinical psychologist.
+He is a translational behavioral scientist who has led multiple, federally-funded research projects aimed at explaining, preventing, or treating cardiometabolic-related medical conditions in Native Hawaiians and Pacific Islanders to achieve health equity.
+He is the co-Principal Investigator for the Pacific Innovations, Knowledge, and Opportunities (PIKO) Clinical and Translational Research Center.
+With colleagues, he has developed national and international research training programs to support Native Hawaiian, Pacific Islander, and other science-underrepresented students, post-doctoral fellows, and junior faculty in pursuing a health science research career.
+His work is chronicled in over 140 scientific and academic publications and has had an impact on the local, regional, national, and international levels to bring systemic improvements to health care delivery, clinical outcomes, and policy.
+His strong commitment to achieving health equity for Indigenous communities is also reflected in his services on the national level as past Chair for the Intervention Research to Improve Native American Health (IRINAH) network, current co-Chair for the Asian American Native Hawaiian and Pacific Islander Special Interest Group of the Community Engagement Alliance (CEAL), and his appointment to the National Advisory Council on Minority Health and Health Disparities.
+In Hawai‘i, he has served on boards of organizations with a mission to improve population and Native Hawaiian health to include the Queen’s Health Systems, Hawai‘i Public Health Institute, and Papa Ola Lōkahi Native Hawaiian Health Board.
+He is a co-Lead of the Native Hawaiian and Pacific Islander COVID-19 Response, Recovery, Resiliency Team for Hawai‘i.
 As a Native Hawaiian, he is passionate about improving the health of Native Hawaiians and Pacific Islanders and has made a life-long commitment to improving their social and cultural determinants of health.